quii/learn-go-with-tests/mocking.md

 If your mocking code is becoming complicated or you are having to mock out lots of things to test something, you should _listen_ to that bad feeling and think about your code.
 Usually it is a sign of

-- The thing you are testing is having to do too many things
+- The thing you are testing is having to do too many things (because it has too many dependencies to mock)
   - Break the module apart so it does less
 - Its dependencies are too fine-grained
   - Think about how you can consolidate some of these dependencies into one meaningful module